Police: July 4 mass shooting thwarted in Virginia's capital | Law-Order

 A spokesperson for the police department did not immediately respond to a call seeking additional details of the planned shooting.

-The announcement came just two days after a gunman opened fire from a rooftop on a July 4 parade in the affluent Chicago suburb of Highland Park, killing seven people and injuring more than three dozen.
+The alleged thwarted plot was planned for the same day that a gunman opened fire from a rooftop during a July 4 parade in the affluent Chicago suburb of Highland Park, killing seven people and injuring more than three dozen.

 Robert E. Crimo III was charged with seven counts of murder Tuesday.
 The shooting sent hundreds of people fleeing in fear and set off an hourslong manhunt.
 Authorities have not yet identified a motive.